creationix/node-persistence/README.markdown

 ### Driver API

 All methods return promise objects.
 The meaning and parameters of the success events are specified.

-All promises emit error events with a string explaining the problem if something goes wrong.
+The error event on the connection object gets all errors from sub-events routed to it automatically.
+For example, if you attach an errback to the `new Connection` object, then any errors emmited by query, save, execute, or delete will be routed to it.

  - `Connection(*connection_parameters)` - Constructor for database handles.
 The connection parameters are driver specific.
    - `<success>` - Event fired when a connection is successfully made.
 Queries can safely be made before this point, but they won't se sent to the database engine yet for obvious reasons.
+   - `<error>` - Event fired when something goes wrong in either the connection or any of the sub-methods.
-   - `query(sql [, params [, row_callback]])` - Method that queries the database.
+   - `query(sql [, *params [, row_callback]])` - Method that queries the database.
 If placeholders are used in the sql, they are filled in with the data from params.
 If you wish to stream the results, pass in a callback function as the last argument
      - `<success>(data)` - Event fired when the query has returned.
 Contains an array of JSON objects if a row_callback wasn't passed in to the query method.
    - `execute(sql, [*params])` - Execute arbitrary sql against the database.
      - `<success>` - Event fired if successful.